 - Member – Friends of Balmoral Cemetery.

-Working with local residents over the next three years, Di will apply her experience, and her genuine love of and passion for her community to get the possible outcomes for her local community.
+Working with local residents over the next four years, Di will apply her experience, and her genuine love of and passion for her community to get the possible outcomes for her local community.